MitchDresdner/winestore/README.md

 * Passing secret key in environment
 * Preloading a stat set of startup data

-A more thorough descripion will be provided after I get a chance to blog about it.
+A more thorough description will be provided after I get a chance to blog about it.